This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In the winter months, its location in the Sonoran Desert has created a snowbird destination due to its legendary year-round sunshine.

 Set in a flat valley, there are mountain ranges in all directions and swaths of saguaro cactus – a symbol of the American Southwest.
 Tucson offers a laid-back atmosphere and authentic Southwestern experiences.

-Lunch – BOCA Tacos
+1. Have Lunch at BOCA Tacos

 I’m a taco fan, and from my research on places to eat in Tucson, one taco place that kept showing up with good reviews online was BOCA Tacos.

 It also came recommended by former locals and our community online, two resources I always go to for food tips.

 After landing at Tucson International Airport, I immediately jumped in a car and headed straight to downtown Tucson for lunch at this taco restaurant on Historic 4th Avenue.